pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedJAVASCRIPT.md

             * 3 !==  3  // false
             * 3 !== '3' // true
             * 4 !==  3  // true
+    * Comparison with the Greater Than Operator
+        * The greater than operator (>) compares the values of two numbers.
+If the number to the left is greater than the number to the right, it returns true.
+Otherwise, it returns false
+        * Like the equality operator, the greater than operator will convert data types of values while comparing.
+            * 5   >  3  // true
+            * 7   > '3' // true
+            * 2   >  3  // false
+            * '1' >  9  // false
+    * Comparison with the Greater Than Or Equal To Operator
+        * The greater than or equal to operator (>=) compares the values of two numbers.
+If the number to the left is greater than or equal to the number to the right, it returns true.
+Otherwise, it returns false.
+        * Like the equality operator, the greater than or equal to operator will convert data types while comparing.
+            * 6   >=  6  // true
+            * 7   >= '3' // true
+            * 2   >=  3  // false
+            * '7' >=  9  // false
+    * Comparison with the Less Than Operator
+        * The less than operator (<) compares the values of two numbers.
+If the number to the left is less than the number to the right, it returns true.
+Otherwise, it returns false.
+Like the equality operator, the less than operator converts data types while comparing.
+            * 2   < 5 // true
+            * '3' < 7 // true
+            * 5   < 5 // false
+            * 3   < 2 // false
+            * '8' < 4 // false
+    * Comparison with the Less Than Or Equal To Operator
+        * The less than or equal to operator (<=) compares the values of two numbers.
+If the number to the left is less than or equal to the number to the right, it returns true.
+If the number on the left is greater than the number on the right, it returns false.
+Like the equality operator, the less than or equal to operator converts data types.
+            * 4   <= 5 // true
+            * '7' <= 7 // true
+            * 5   <= 5 // true
+            * 3   <= 2 // false
+            * '8' <= 4 // false
+    * Comparisons with the Logical And Operator

 ![End Banner](/Documentation/botton-1200x350.gif)